 If the geometric mean of the data is used, the estimated intakes are smaller; if the highest bioassay result of the set is used, the estimated intakes are 2.7 times greater.
-For type M this range is still consistent with the intakes in Table 5-1.
-The type S intake estimates are greater than those in Table 5-1 but it is unlikely that anyone was actually exposed to just type S for long periods.
-UF_4 and metal were the principal forms of uranium in the production facilities.
+For type M, this range is still consistent with the intakes in Tables 5-1, 5-2, and 5-3.
+The type S intake estimates are greater than those in the tables but it is unlikely that anyone was actually exposed to just type S for long periods. $UF_4$ and metal were the principal forms of uranium in the production facilities.

-Another small set of urinalysis data was found involving 5 or 6 samples from 6 workers during July 13 to September 4, 1944 (Tybout 1944).
-The data were hard to read and most results were listed as 0.00 mg/L. Using the data from the worker with the highest result and the most nonzero results and assuming chronic intake for 1 yr of absorption type M uranium, the estimated intake was 850 μg/d (580 pCi/d).
+Another small set of urinalysis data was found involving 5 or 6 samples from 6 workers from July 13 to September 4, 1944 (Tybout 1944).
+The data were hard to read and most results were listed as 0.00 mg/L. Using the data from the worker with the highest result and the most nonzero results and assuming chronic intake for 1 year of absorption type M uranium, the estimated intake was 850 $\mu$ g/d (580 pCi/d).
 The estimated intake was slightly less if the intake period started in August 1942.
-These results provide a measure of confidence that the default intakes in Table 5-1 are favorable to claimants [18].
+These results provide a measure of confidence that the default intakes in Tables 5-1, 5-2, and 5-3 are favorable to claimants [18].